 Perhaps even more surprising is McAdam's analysis, in collaboration with Rob Sampson, a professor of sociology at Harvard University, of civic and religious life in the neighborhoods of Chicago.
 Contrary to general expectations, the researchers found that religiosity and civic activism are inversely related.

 "We show that no matter how you measure religious activity, the more of it there is, the less civic activity there is," McAdam said.
 "The more civic organizations, the more civic engagement.
 The density of churches has the opposite effect."

 McAdam also researched the outbreak of church burnings that began in the United States in the spring of 1996.

 "The media jumped all over it, and framed it from the beginning as burning of Black churches — a 'back to the bad old days' story," McAdam said.
 "More systematic investigative journalism in the New Yorker and Wall Street Journal found the majority were not Black churches.
 The story disappeared, but the burnings continued."

 In all, the Department of Justice (DOJ) recorded 1,100 church burnings from 1996 to September 2001, when DOJ monitoring ceased in the aftermath of the Sept.
 11 terror attacks.

-Analyzing the DOJ data, McAdam found that about 40 percent of the burnings were of black churches, far in excess of the percentage of the population that is black, but also leaving hundreds of burnings of white people’s churches to be accounted for.
+Analyzing the DOJ data, McAdam found that about 40% of the burnings were of Black churches, far in excess of the percentage of the population that is Black, but also leaving hundreds of burnings of white people's churches to be accounted for.